-Although some people may think that crowns should always try to match teeth or that gold is such an ‘old school’ way to restore a tooth, there are times when a gold crown is the very best solution.
+Although some people may think that crowns should always try to match teeth or that gold is an ‘old school’ way to restore a tooth, there are times when a gold crown is the very best solution!
 There are many reasons why it is still a very good idea to restore a tooth with a gold cap or gold crown.

 Let’s talk about the basics first.
 Assuming we are not doing a crown to make a tooth prettier, why does a tooth need a crown?

 - The tooth is weak and likely to fracture.